PARALLEL SESSIONS

 Franco De Angelis - “Comment on écrit l’histoire”: Greeks in the Western Pontus and the Writing of Romanian History

-Dana Madalina
+Madalina Dana

 Session E 03 (TUE, 8 JUL, 14:30)